 - Scope 3: Other indirect emissions

 - The other indirect emissions.
-GHG emissions along the entire supply chain (from raw materials to product disposal.)
+GHG emissions along the entire supply chain (from procurement of raw materials to product disposal.)

-Mandated under the law by which businesses voluntarily calculate and report Scope 1 and Scope 2 to the government, we have been reporting these to the government and publishing the results mainly in the Kuraray Report and on the Kuraray Group’s website.
+Mandated under the law by which businesses calculate and report Scope 1 and Scope 2 to the government, we report these figures for the whole Kuraray Group to the government and publish the results mainly in the Kuraray Report and on the Kuraray Group’s website.

 On the other hand, Scope 3, which means the GHG emissions based on the entire supply chain related to us other than Scope 1 and Scope 2, is indirect GHG emissions generated from the viewpoint of a life cycle such as raw material procurement, product distribution, product use and disposal as well as the direct emissions related to our business activities.
 Since fiscal 2013, we have made and are publishing Scope 3 calculations for some categories in the Kuraray Group in Japan.
 In Sustainability Medium-term Plan for Planet, the scope of calculation will be expanded not only to Japan but also to the entire Kuraray Group, while the accuracy of calculation will be improved, seeking to identify categories that account for two-thirds of all Scope 3 emissions.

-Among the 15 categories in the total of Scope 3, we calculated actual values for fiscal 2019 for 5 categories [(1) to (5)] with a relatively large emission amount, excluding those not applicable to us and those having a limited calculation coverage in the products of the Kuraray Group.
+In 2022, among the 15 categories in the total of Scope 3, we calculated actual values for 5 categories [(1) to (5)] with a relatively large emission amount, excluding those not applicable to us and those having a limited calculation coverage in the products of the Kuraray Group.
 We will also continue to quantify our environmental contribution based on evaluations on the life cycle of our products.

 * GHG Protocol (Greenhouse Gas Protocol) is an initiative to develop international standards and related tools on greenhouse gases and climate change led by the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) and participated in by corporations, NGOs, government institutions and other organizations throughout the world.